Super Metroid: Gameplay

 Super Metroid is a 2D side-scrolling action-adventure game, which primarily takes place on the fictional planet Zebes from the original game—a large, open-ended world with areas connected by doors and elevators.
 The player controls Samus Aran as she searches the planet for a Metroid that has been stolen by Ridley, the leader of the Space Pirates.
-Samus can run, jump, crouch, and fire a weapon in eight directions; she can also perform other actions, such as wall jumping—jumping from one wall to another in rapid succession to reach higher areas.
-The "Moon Walk" ability, named after the popular dance move of the same name, allows Samus to walk backwards while firing or charging her weapon.
+Samus can run, jump, crouch, and fire a weapon in eight directions; she can perform other actions, such as wall jumping—jumping from one wall to another in rapid succession to reach higher areas.
+The "Moon Walk" ability, named after the dance move of the same name, allows Samus to walk backwards while firing or charging her weapon.

 Throughout the course of the game, the player can acquire power-ups that enhance Samus's armor and weaponry, as well as grant her special abilities, allowing them to gain access to areas that were previously inaccessible.
-The Morphing Ball allows Samus to curl into a ball and roll into tight places; while in this form, she can plant bombs once a Bomb power-up is acquired.
-The Spring Ball adds the ability to jump while in Morphing Ball form.
-The Speed Booster can be used to run at high speeds and crash into barriers and enemies.
-The Hi-Jump Boots allow for a higher jump, and the Space Jump allows Samus to jump in midair.
+The Morph Ball allows Samus to curl into a ball and roll into tight places; in this form, she can plant bombs once the Bomb power-up is acquired.
+The Spring Ball adds the ability to jump while in Morph Ball form.
+The Speed Booster can be used to run at high speeds and destroy barriers and enemies.
+The Hi-Jump Boots allow for a higher jump, and the Space Jump allows Samus to jump continuously in midair.
 The Grapple Beam can be used to swing across open areas.
-The X-ray Scope is used to see items and passages through hidden walls and other surfaces.
+The X-ray Scope is used to see hidden items and passages.